AStrickland94/calculator-project/README.md

-# calculator-project
+## calculator-project

-A project to create a functioning calculator
+A project to create a functioning calculator using javascript (with html & css)

+# Goals